solon/bookshelf-schema/doc/fields.rst

 Options:

 **algorithm**: String | Function
-    Function: function that will take string, salt, iteration count and key length as an arguments and return Promise with encrypted value
+    Function: function that will take string, salt, iteration count and key length as arguments and return a Promise with an encrypted value

-    String: algorithm name passed to crypto.pbkdf2
+    String: algorithm name passed to :code:`crypto.pbkdf2`

 **iterations**: Integer
     iterations count passed to encryption function